ixiaopan/blog/content/post/fe/track.md

 ---
-title: "D - The track panel of a video editor"
+title: "The track panel of a video editor"
 date: "2023-06-26"
 description: ""
 categories: [